FIVE MOST SURPRISING FINDS

 The numbers tell a story that no political narrative can override.

-School choice works for Black families.
-The data is not ambiguous.
-The polling is not ambiguous.
-The only thing that is ambiguous is why a community with a 73% consensus continues to accept representation from organizations that oppose what it overwhelmingly wants.
-The answer is organizational capture — and the cure is to build power outside the captured institutions.
+School choice works for Black families, and neither data nor polling leaves any ambiguity on the point.
+What remains unclear is why a community with 73% consensus continues accepting representation from organizations that oppose what it overwhelmingly wants.
+Organizational capture explains the pattern, so the cure requires building power outside those institutions.

-Every year spent debating whether Black parents deserve the same choices wealthy families already exercise is another year of children paying the price for an alliance that serves adults, not students.
+Each year spent arguing whether Black parents deserve the same choices already open to wealthy families leaves children bearing the cost of an alliance that serves adults instead.